Rattlesnake Ridge

 Some picnic tables are available outdoors but please bring a comfortable chair and your own camping and packing gear.
 The dining hall has been rented for our use with bench seating for the presentations.
 Main dish and beverages will be provided Friday night, and Saturday will be pot luck.
 A take-out lunch (build your own bag lunch of breads, peanut butter, jelly fruit and chips) on Saturday.
 Donations of side dishes are very welcome for additional variety.
 You are encouraged to share a favorite on-the-pack-trail dish (or side dish) and recipes.
 Hearty breakfasts will be provided onsite accepting optional donation for llama rescue fundraisers Saturday and Sunday.
 Saturday will include pancakes with syrup, bacon or sausage, and juice.
 Sunday will include oatmeal, eggs, sausage or bacon.
 Some paper products and plastic utensils will be available but supplies may be limited.

-Llama pack gear is recommended (optional) for the poker run.
+Llama pack gear is suggested (optional) for the poker run.
 Bring your driving equipment.
-The weather is expected to be about 70F on Saturday with lots of sunshine, so bring your hats, sunglasses and cameras.
-Forecast low is 55F at night, so some layered warm clothing is recommended.
+The weather is expected to be about 75F with lots of sunshine, so bring your hats, sunglasses and cameras.
+Forecast low is 50F at night, so some layered warm clothing is recommended.
 Precipitation normally ends before late June but some light rain gear or umbrella is prudent.
 See the forecast.
 The ground is dry.
-The llamas will have a grassy area, but bring hay.
+The llamas will have a grassy area available, but bring hay.
 Tethers or portable corrals.
 Water buckets and canteen/coolers (potable water is available).
 Bring your GPS receiver, maps and compass.

 What to Leave Behind